motherjones/story-tools/README.md

 ## List of tools

-* [US map with tooltips](https://github.com/motherjones/spreadsheet-to-svg) For color-coded maps with state-by-state US data.
+* [US color-coded map](https://github.com/motherjones/spreadsheet-to-svg) For color-coded maps with state-by-state US data.
 Polygons only.

 * [Prettylist](https://github.com/motherjones/prettylist) Generate a nicely formatted list from a spreadsheet.